Lake Of The Woods Musky Fishing

-Sabaskong Bay on Lake of the Woods offers one of the finest Canadian muskie fishing areas in the world, and is well known among muskie enthusiasts.
+Sabaskong Bay on Lake of the Woods offers one of the finest Canadian muskie fishing areas in the world and is well known among muskie enthusiasts.
 Its darker water gives the perfect presentation, increasing the chances of catching that trophy fish.
 Due to Lake of the Woods having one of the highest muskie minimum lengths anywhere, the fish are large.
-Every season offer the chance for a trophy fish!
+Every season offers the chance for a trophy fish!

-MUSKIE FISHING IN THE SPRING
+CATCHING MUSKIE IN THE SPRING

 FALL MUSKIE FISHING

-FOR CATCHING MUSKIE
+BEST FISHING TIPS FOR CATCHING MUSKIE

 Best Fishing Method:

-Other Recommended Tackle:
+Other Recommended Tackle for Muskie:

 - Reef haugs